Classes on campus and online

 Spring and Fall semesters, Summer University and Winter Session

 At the University of Maine, we’re committed to providing high-quality education at a cost that’s within reach of families with college-bound students.
 We’re also concerned about what it costs students to earn a college degree.
 That’s why we want to help full-time undergraduates complete their degrees in four years.
-Think 30 is an initiative that encourages students to complete 30 credits per year — and makes it easier for them to do that — so they can graduate in four years while saving money and reducing their debt.
+Think 30, an initiative launched in 2015, encourages students to complete 30 credits per year — and makes it easier for them to do that — so they can graduate in four years while saving money and reducing debt.
+Students are encouraged to take advantage of the Winter Session, Summer University and year-round online courses.

-- An estimated 67% of UMaine students who completed 30 or more credit hours before their second year of study graduated in four years.
-By contrast, only 4% of students who completed 20 or fewer credit hours in their first year went on to graduate in four years.
+- Roughly two-thirds of UMaine students who completed 30 or more credit hours before their second year of study graduated in four years.

-- Only 7% of students who have earned fewer than 30 credit hours in their first year attempted UMaine summer credits, even though almost half of these students (48%) were only 1–3 credits shy of 30.
-This means that a single winter or summer course can make the difference in putting students on track to graduate in four years — and keeping them there.
+- Many students who earn fewer than 30 credit hours in their first academic year fall short by only a course or two.
+A single winter or summer course can make the difference in putting students on track to graduate in four years — and keeping them there.